Mean-field equilibrium price formation with exponential utility: Introduction

 But still, there exist two important restrictions in all of these papers given above: firstly, the relevant control of each agent is interpreted as the {\it trading rate} that is absolutely continuous with respect to the Lebesgue measure $dt$; secondly, the cost function of each agent consists of terms representing some penalties on the trading speed and on the inventory size of the assets.
 In other words, from the perspective of financial applications, the existing results cannot deal with the general self-financing trading strategies nor the utility (or cost) functions given directly in terms of the associated wealth process of the portfolio.\footnote{See also a very recent work by Lavigne \& Tankov~\cite{Lavigne-Tankov} which adopts a very different approach to investigate the mean-field equilibrium of the carbon emissions among the firms.} Hence the question of equilibrium price formation, at least in the standard and traditional setup in financial economics, remains unanswered.
 Here, a major problem in dealing with a utility function of wealth has been the difficulties in guaranteeing the convexity of the Hamiltonian associated with the Pontryagin's maximum principle and in obtaining enough regularity to prove the well-posedness of the associated FBSDEs.

-In this paper, we investigate an equilibrium price formation of the risky stocks to address the above two concerns.
+In this paper, we investigate an equilibrium price formation of the risky stocks to address the above two concerns by using the method of Hu, Imkeller \& M\"uller \cite{Hu-Imkeller} and the mean field game theory.
+In contrast to the existing works using the method of \cite{Hu-Imkeller}, such as \cite{Fu-Su-Zhou,Fu-Zhou}, which found an MFG equilibrium with relative performance criterion, we establish a market-clearing equilibrium for the price-formation problem.
 Our goal is to construct the risk-premium process endogenously so that the demand and supply of the associated stocks always balance among a large number of financial firms (agents) who are allowed to deploy general self-financing trading strategies.
 We assume that the agents have a common type of preference specified by an exponential utility with respect to their wealth.
 The agents have heterogeneities in their initial wealth, the size of risk-averseness parameter as well as the stochastic liability at the terminal time.
 We allow the liabilities (not restricted to be positive) to depend both on the common noise and on the idiosyncratic noise so that the they can describe idiosyncratic shocks of each agent in addition to the market-wide financial shocks.
+For example, since our agents are financial firms, it is realistic to assume that they have significant derivative liabilities.
+Although payoffs specified by financial contracts usually depend only on the common information, the volume of the contracts can naturally depend also on idiosyncratic information of each agent, such as her cooperate size, cooperate culture, and her client base.
+Personnel expenses of each agent can also be included in her liability.